Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Howler (MPMM).md

 aliases: ["Howler"]
 ---
 # Howler
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-155, Mordenkainen's Tome of Foes p.
-210*
+155*

 > [!quote]- A quote from Mordenkainen
 >